thruston/grid-banger/docs/API.rst

 - `area` is a string giving the area of the sheet in square km.
 - `series` is one of the keys from :py:data:`osgb.mapping.name_for_map_series`
 - `number` is a string giving the sheet number/label
 - `parent` is a the key of the parent sheet.
 This is only relevant for insets and subsheets.
+  For regular sheets, the parent is set to the empty string.
 - `title` a version of the title printed on the front of the map
 - `polygon` a list of (easting, northing) pairs that define the boundary of the map.
 Note that the last pair should always equal the first pair.